Santa Muerte

 Others, however, claim Santa Muerte's roots can be found in pre-Christian beliefs of Aztec Indians who worshipped Mictecacihuatl, the Goddess of Death, and her husband, Mictlantecuhtli, the God of Death.

 As Santa Muerte is a "folk saint," there are many different traditions about her.
-Intriguingly, there are some Mexican traditions, most notably among the descendants of Austrian immigrants, in which Santa Muerte is believed to be the wife of Krampus.
+Intriguingly, there are some Mexican traditions, primarily among the descendants of 19th century Austrian immigrants, in which Santa Muerte is believed to be the wife of Krampus.
 Krampus is an Austrian wintertime folklore spirit, who wears black and a horned mask.
+In the traditional Mexican dance, Danza de los Tres Poderes, among the characters portrayed by the dancers are a personification of death, the archangel San Miguel and a horned devil.

 Santa Muerte has a complete system of devotions ascribed to her.
 Hence, Santa Muerte can grant many different types of petitions.
 There are very few folk saints that are believed to have this much power.
 Santa Muerte is one of those rare multifaceted spirits.